AP Analysis: Taiwan vote signals growing divide with China

 U.S. Secretary of State Mike Pompeo congraulated Tsai in a statement released soon after the election results came out and applauded “her commitment to maintaining cross-Strait stability in the face of unrelenting pressure.”

-Lin Fei-fan, the Democratic Progressive Party’s deputy secretary general, said last month that discussion on constitutional change could start in a second Tsai term, such as changing the flag or the definition of the Republic of China’s territory to include just Taiwan, rather than both the island and the mainland.
+Lin Fei-fan, the Democratic Progressive Party’s deputy secretary general, said last month that discussion on constitutional change could start in a second Tsai term.
+That could include changing the flag or the definition of the Republic of China’s territory to include just Taiwan, rather than both the island and the mainland, though the party does not currently advocate those changes.

 China, though, has threatened to use military force if needed against what it calls any “secessionist” moves toward independence.